mlte-team/mlte/docs/docs/development.md

 ```bash
 $ bash build.sh
 ```

-You can also do this manually:
-1. Build the static distribution for the front end; the command below assumes that you have the dependencies for frontend builds installed:

-    ```bash
-    $ cd mlte/frontend/nuxt-app && npm run build
-    ```

-2. Create the source distribution and wheel from the main repo folder:

-    ```bash
-    $ poetry build
-    ```

 Once the package is built, publish the package to `PyPi` using a PyPi API token: